craigyjp/A_Bit_More/README.md

 Filters are based on the Matrix 12 pole switching filters with 16 filter types available, dual LFO's are available for modulation and PWM, plus a white/pink noise source.

+The case and keybed are a CME UF-70 Classic (black) and I've only kept the main MIDI board and grounded the pots/slider inputs.

 # Although I have this repository the schematics are far from complete and some code is still required.

 # Things to fix